KrakowHEPSoft/HEPLike/README.md

 #### Structure of the program:

 main - directory containing the executable programs data_toy -  directory with example datasets.
-THe real measurements are in seperate git repo (see below). include - directory with header files for HEPLike C++ classes. src - directory with function definitions for HEPLike C++ clasees utils - directory containing the python scripts for handing database, creating bibtex files etc.
+The real measurements are in seperate git repo (see below). include - directory with header files for HEPLike C++ classes. src - directory with function definitions for HEPLike C++ clasees utils - directory containing the python scripts for handing database, creating bibtex files etc.